-Fremont is usually the second choice for where to go out for a meal or a drink - it tends to get overruled by the allure of Capitol Hill, which has more options than a food court at a good mall.
-But Fremont is actually pretty underrated in terms of good things to put in your mouth - probably because they’re known more for that stupid concrete troll than anything else.
-We’ve decided to change that.
+When it comes to picking a neighborhood for dinner or Happy Hour, Fremont can sometimes get overshadowed by Capitol Hill, which has more options than a food court at a good mall.
+But Fremont is underrated in terms of good things to eat and drink - probably because it’s known more for that stupid concrete troll than anything else.
+We’d like to change that.
 Here are all the excellent spots that will make Fremont your new number one.

-To eat at Tarsan i Jane, you have to make a reservation and pay in advance for your “experience” (either the $140 dinner tasting or the $60 Sunday brunch), like you’re ordering concert tickets or impulse-buying unicorn socks on Amazon.
+To eat at Tarsan i Jane, you have to make a reservation and pay in advance for your “experience” (either the $175 dinner tasting or the $70 Sunday brunch), like you’re ordering concert tickets or impulse-buying unicorn socks on Amazon.
 You can even add a bouquet of flowers to your cart before checking out.
-Go for the brunch, and once you make it in the door (through their private garden with banzais and buddhas - also a place you can reserve a table for more money), you’re in for a f*cking incredible five-course Valencian paella meal in a space that transports you to a spa resort in some Southwestern small-town.
-This “experience” isn’t cheap, but if you can find a reason to celebrate, it’s worth the cost.
+Go for the brunch, and once you make it in the door (through their private garden with bonsais and buddhas - also a place you can reserve a table for more money), you’re in for a f*cking incredible five-course Valencian paella meal in a space that transports you to a spa resort in some Southwestern small town.
+A meal here isn’t cheap, but if you can find a reason to celebrate, it’s worth the cost.
 You will want to live here.

 We don’t know why Lucky’s Pho is always empty, but we do know that there’s never a wait, so we’ll take it.
-It’s a pretty bare-bones kind of space with linoleum tabletops, a soda fridge (note: they don’t serve alcohol), a bottle of sriracha on every table, and a long handwritten list of bubble tea flavors.
-While the pho and vermicelli bowls are great, get your hands on their banh mi, which is overflowing with flavorful pork, pickled veggies, cucumber, and aioli.
+It’s a simple space with linoleum tabletops, a soda fridge (note: they don’t serve alcohol), a bottle of sriracha on every table, and a long handwritten list of bubble tea flavors.
+While the pho and vermicelli bowls are great, get your hands on their banh mi, which are overflowing with flavorful pork, pickled veggies, cucumber, and aioli.
 If you love that idea but have an inexplicable fear of baguettes, they also do banh mi tacos.

 Unless you’re camping in the wilderness harpooning your dinner with a whittled stick, it’s unlikely you’ll ever have fresh seafood next to a babbling brook.
-Rock Creek is as close as you get to that experience, and you don’t even have to deal with rafting on river rapids.
-The seafood is excellent (particularly the shrimp and grits and roasted seabass), and it feels like the kind of forest cabin your elitist in-laws would rent and consider “roughing it” just because it has exposed beams.
-This is a good place for a date or a group hang on the second floor balcony.
+Rockcreek is as close as you get to that experience, and you don’t even have to deal with rafting on river rapids.
+The seafood is excellent (particularly the shrimp and grits and roasted seabass), and it feels like the kind of forest cabin your elitist in-laws would rent and consider “roughing it” just because there are exposed beams.
+This is a good place for a date, or a group dinner on the second floor balcony.

-To call Frēlard Pizza Company a restaurant in Fremont might be a stretch, but Frelard shouldn’t count as an actual neighborhood (plus, what an ugly name).
-This spot is in the middle of a busy part of Leary Way, and their patio is the best spot around for a beer-and-pizza party with your entire group of friends, thanks to the picnic tables and stone-covered firepit.
+To call Frēlard Pizza Company a restaurant in Fremont might be a stretch (it’s actually in Frelard), but we’re counting it anyway.
+This spot is in the middle of a busy part of Leary Way, and their patio is the best place around for a beer-and-pizza party with your entire group of friends, thanks to the picnic tables and stone-covered fire pit.
 (If it’s wet outside, the interior’s fun too.)
 The service is great, a rotating seasonal hard cider is always on tap, and the pizzas are the best New York-style pies you can get in the city.
 Make sure the prosciutto and arugula is on your table.

 You’ve probably stumbled into QFC before a housewarming party and grabbed a six-pack of Schilling Cider without realizing it was an actual place in Seattle where you could drink.
 Now you know: Schilling Cider House is a tasting room that features their own hard ciders as well as guest rotations, plus a refrigerator case of spiked apple juice to-go.
-Get one of the large high top tables and make a flight from the 32 cider choices on tap that range from pineapple passionfruit to sriracha lime to simply dry (that is, if you are too).
+Get one of the large high top tables and make a flight from the 32 cider choices on tap that range from pineapple passionfruit to sriracha lime to simply dry.
 They don’t serve food, so it’s a good plan of attack for before or after dinner.

-Brouwer’s is where you go to eat too many Belgian frites and drink steins and steins of beer.
-The stone walls, paintings of what we imagine to be plebeian serf people, and gargoyles chilling on the balcony makes the place feel like a castle dungeon you actually want to be in.
+Brouwer’s is where you go to eat too many Belgian fries and drink steins and steins of beer.
+The stone walls and gargoyles on the balcony make the place feel like a castle dungeon you actually want to be in.
 Come for a first date or with the crew, and put the bourbon dragon sauce on everything you order.

 There isn’t much Mexican food in Fremont, but El Camino is a fantastic option for all your taco needs in the area.
 The colorful deck is a great place to hang out when it’s light out, and at night it turns into more of a party with string lights and frozen margaritas.